shrish83/shrish83/README.md

 * Former Core & Operations at SuperPosition Delhi
 * Tech Blogger at R Blogs featured by R Bloggers
 * Former Contribution Mentor at WomenTech Network
-* Skilled in MS Excel, Python, R, SQL, Looker, and Tableau
+* Skilled in MS Excel, Python, R, SQL, Looker, Power BI and Tableau
 * Sound knowledge in Java and C++